Adam-92/react_nike_shop_app/README.md

 - protected routes
 - is mobile friendly

-If you want to see live-view of the application without npm-install please see it on netlify:
+If you want to see live-view of the application please see it on netlify:

 https://react-nike-shop.netlify.app/